Skip to content

 Instructions

-1. In a heavy saucepan, melt chocolate chips and butter over low heat, stirring frequently.
+• In a heavy saucepan, melt chocolate chips and butter over low heat, stirring frequently.
+Be sure to stir often enough to keep the chocolate from clumping or burning.

-2. Allow mixture to cool 5-10 minutes, so it doesn’t melt the marshmallows.
+• Remove the mixture from the heat and let it cool for up to 10 minutes, so it doesn’t melt the marshmallows.

-5. Add chocolate over marshmallow mixture and stir to combine well.
+• Add melted, warm chocolate over marshmallow mixture and stir to combine well.

-6. Divide the mixture in half and place on top of the coconut.
+• Divide the mixture in half and place on top of the coconut on parchment paper.

-7. Shape into logs and roll up tightly in the paper.
+• Shape into logs and roll up tightly in the paper.
+Twist ends tightly.

-8. Refrigerate 2-4 hours or until firm enough to cut **you can also freeze for about 15 minutes to get a clean cut.
+• Refrigerate for 2-4 hours or until firm enough to cut.
+To save time, you can also freeze them for about 15 minutes to get a clean cut.

-10. Store in an airtight container in a single layer with parchment paper separating layers.
+• Store the cookies in an airtight container in a single layer with parchment paper separating layers.
+You can also store them in the fridge.

 Images, text and all other content Copyrighted©Karyn Granrud, Susanne Queck and Wunderlander Verlag LLC, or ©Pro Stock Media via Canva.com.
 Unlicensed republishing permitted.
 As an Amazon affiliate, we earn on qualified purchases.